Pambdelurion: Classification

 Pambdelurion is regarded as a member of Lobopodia, a paraphyletic group of panarthropods that includes the ancestors of modern tardigrades, onychophorans, and arthropods.
-It is more closely related to arthropods than to any other modern group, but it diverged from the arthropod lineage before the last common ancestor of all modern arthropods; as such, is a stem-group arthropod.
+It is more closely related to arthropods than to any other modern group, but it diverged from the arthropod lineage before the last common ancestor of all modern arthropods; as such, it is a stem-group arthropod.
 Pambdelurion is part of a group of stem-arthropods known as the gilled lobopodians, which consists of lobopodians with gill-bearing lateral flaps and also includes Kerygmachela and Opabinia.
 The gilled lobopodians are the closest relatives of the arthropods among lobopodians, and both the radiodonts and true arthropods are descended from a gilled lobopodian ancestor.

 Omnidens, from the near-contemporaneous Maotianshan Shales of China, cannot be clearly distinguished from Pambdelurion, and it is possible that they are synonymous.
 However, there is no evidence of gilled lobopodians like Pambdelurion in the Maotianshan Shales, so Omnidens may be the mouthparts of some other lobopodian, such as Megadictyon or Jianshanopodia.